Nitinz189/Gearwave-Defect-Analysis/README.md

 ## Business Questions
 The manufacturing and production teams raised the following key questions:

-1. How has the defect rate changed over time?
+1. How has the defect trend changed over time?
 2. Which defect types contribute the most to overall defects?
 3. Which defect types are the most expensive to fix?
 4. How does defect severity impact repair cost?